peter1591/hearthstone-ai/README.md

 ## License

-The newest GPL license is applied to this project.
+Latest GPL license is applied to this project.

 Some third party libraries are used, please also obey to their licenses.